ABVanton200/critical-css-parser/README.md

 > **Critical-css-parser** uses [Puppeteer](https://github.com/GoogleChrome/puppeteer) and [DropCSS](https://github.com/leeoniya/dropcss) under the hood, so IT ALSO SUPPORTS ADAPTIVE DESIGN (BOTH DESKTOP AND MOBILE VERSIONS)!
 > It also supports minifying (by [CSSO](https://github.com/css/csso)).

+---
+This library is part of other projects: [critical-css-inliner](https://github.com/ABVanton200/critical-css-inliner), [webpack-critical-css-inliner](https://github.com/ABVanton200/webpack-critical-css-inliner)
+---

 ### Installation

 ```sh